robinovitch61/kl/README.md

 * Select containers interactively or auto-select by pattern matching against names, labels, and more
 * See cluster changes in real time
 * Navigate logs from multiple containers interleaved by timestamp
 * Search logs by exact string or regex pattern.
-Include surrounding context or show matching lines only
+Show or hide surrounding context
 * Zoom in and flip through single formatted logs one by one
 * Archive and share: save logs to a local file or copy a log to your clipboard

 Comparable to:

-* [k9s](https://k9scli.io/) but focused on logs
 * [kubectl logs](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_logs/) supercharged
+* [k9s](https://k9scli.io/) but specializing in logs
-* [stern](https://github.com/stern/stern) & [kail](https://github.com/boz/kail) but multi-cluster and an interactive
+* [stern](https://github.com/stern/stern) & [kail](https://github.com/boz/kail) but multi-cluster and with an interactive
   interface

 ## Usage